pratik-gohil/fleksa-assignment/README.md

 #### Change Logs of Merge request #95

-1. BUG: For Pre order - VORBESTELLUNG again missing on pdf also repositioned for proper place to view.
+1. BUG: For Pre-order - VORBESTELLUNG again missing on pdf also repositioned for a proper place to view.
 2. BUG: Success Page Switched from Eng to German not working.
 3. BUG: In Mobile View, **Weiter** in CAPS not working.
 4. BUG: Scrolling on mobile view.
-(Not fixed completely it's just temp fix we made).
+(Not fixed completely it's just a temp fix we made).
-5. DESIGN: Added app links on index page, footer and order placed page.
+5. DESIGN: Added app links on the index page, footer and order placed page.
-6. DESIGN: Updated new menu flow from figma.
+6. DESIGN: The updated new menu flow from Figma.
-7. DESIGN: Payment Button Updated by new desing changes.
+7. DESIGN: Payment Button Updated by new design changes.
-8. UX: In Menu page the button should be clickable on completely instead of text.
+8. UX: On the Menu page, the button should be clickable completely instead of text.

 #### Change Logs of Merge request #80